 Click on this picture to see a PDF of a 1917 patent by Hermann Thorens on an 'automatic brake for talking machines':

-What I have been able to get so far are: one spring-driven table-top, one ultra-portable, one portable and one 'cameraphone'.
+What I have been able to get so far are: one cylinder phonograph, one spring-driven table-top, one ultra-portable, one portable and one 'cameraphone'.

 This 2007 acquisition is a table top disc gramophone.

 The decoration on the lid and one door.

 Inside the case.
 The picture is 'upside down' to show the number in the lower corner ('16').
 The naked wood on the left is a modification someone has since made to help guide the crank handle.
 BTW these Thorens 'pillar-and-plate' motors were available into the 1960s (Recently opened 'old stock' boxes had the motors wrapped in newspaper from April, 1960!
 Here is a motor purchased around 2005.
 Here you can see the date on the French language newspaper used for wrapping.
 Courtesy Paul Flint.) and are now being put into machines built to mimic those of the 1900s (in other words, fake antiques, 'crapophones').
 Pictures of a fake on ebay are here.
 A good website on fakes is here.

 The motor doesn't have quite the same logo as used elsewhere.
 Note the anchor.

 On the bottom of the inside of the case the number is found again.
 Is this how they matched up the parts for individual machines?
 Note how the stain was not applied where we wouldn't see.

 The reproducer has the same anchors so we can assume it was also branded for Thorens--it is marked 'made in Switzerland' (I make this point as some machines of this vintage will have parts from various manufacturers 'thrown' together.)